New students may be hearing some new words as you settle into PNW. Learn the lingo with our college cheat sheet.

 Banded Tuition: Charging a single-tuition rate for enrollment within a specific range of credits.
 Banded tuition is designed to help students graduate on time (in four years) and reduce the cost of their education.
 Effective Fall 2018, undergraduate students enrolled at PNW will pay one rate for their basic tuition when taking between 12 credit hours and 18 credit hours in a semester.

-Blackboard: An online tool where students access classes and grades.
-PNW students can access blackboard by clicking the “MyPNW” link on pnw.edu and logging in with your career account username and password.
+Brightspace: An online tool where students access classes and grades.
+PNW students can access Brightspace by clicking the “MyPNW” link on pnw.edu and logging in with your career account username and password.

 Bursar: The campus office that manages the financial affairs of a college or university.
 The PNW Bursar’s offices accepts tuition and fee payments and is located in Lawshe Hall, Room 130G on the Hammond Campus and Schwarz Hall, Room 127 on the Westville Campus.